You found our list of fun group activities for adults.

 This activity puts a nostalgic spin on murder mystery games.

-Dinner parties are a fabulous way to bring a group together.
+Dinner parties are great social activities for adults and make for a fabulous way to bring a group together.
 In a roaming dinner party, four to five hosts provide different courses at their homes.
 For example, Host A provides the appetizers and cocktails, Host B provides the soup and salad course, Host C provides the main course and side dishes, Host D provides the dessert, and Host E provides a variety of wines and spirits.

 You can add class and convenience to the evening by renting a limo to transport your group from house to house.